-(see page 40, Academic Policies and Procedures)
+(see page 40, 199 Courses-Special Studies)

-1-4 UNITS 250 INTERNSHIP
+250 INTERNSHIP

 Practical work experience in a cooperating law office or corporate legal department.
-May be taken for a maximum of 9 units.
+Occupational cooperative work experience credit may accrue at the rate of one to eight units per semester for a total of sixteen units, and students must work 75 paid hours or 60 nonpaid hours per unit earned.
+May be taken for a maximum of nine units in Paralegal.

-PERSONAL DEVELOPMENT- SPECIAL SERVICES (PDSS)
+PERSONAL DEVELOPMENT-SPECIAL SERVICES

-080 EDUCATIONAL ASSESSMENT .5 UNIT AND PRESCRIPTIVE PLANNING
+080 EDUCATIONAL ASSESSMENT AND PRESCRIPTIVE PLANNING